erasmus-chatlearn/pmtutor-introduction/README.md

 # Introduction to Erasmus+ ChatLearn PMTutor
-This repository introduces PMTutor, a tutoring chatbot prototype offering personalized adaptive learning features.
+This repository introduces PMTutor, a configurable tutoring chatbot prototype offering personalized adaptive learning features.
 It leverages rule-based and generative artificial intelligence (AI), was developed for project management training in higher education by Erasmus+ ChatLearn project during 1.2.2022 to 31.7.2024.
 The project consists of members from University of Oulu (Finland), WU Vienna (Austria), Politecnico di Milano (Italy), and Reykjavik University (Iceland).
 Learn more about [Erasmus+ ChatLearn project](https://www.oulu.fi/en/projects/personalized-project-management-learning-chatbots).